Jonas Brothers Announce ‘Happiness Begins’ Summer 2019 Tour

 This is not a drill.
 After two months of teasing, the Jonas Brothers have finally announced their official comeback tour.
 Starting in August, the beloved 2000’s boy band will travel across North America to perform their classic hits as well as their latest work.
 The Jonas Brothers announced the news in a statement on Wednesday, just one week after unveiling their upcoming album Happiness Begins, according to Billboard.

-Kevin, Joe, and Nick Jonas shared the tour dates via their social media accounts on Wednesday afternoon.
+Kevin, Joe and Nick Jonas shared the tour dates via their social media accounts on Wednesday afternoon.
 The 40-date tour, which kicks off on August 7 at the American Airlines Arena in Miami, Florida, will feature additional artists Bebe Rexha and Jordan McGraw.

 “We’re so excited to announce this tour and get in front of our fans again,” the trio said in an official statement.
 “We can’t wait for everyone to see what we have planned!”

-The Happiness Begins tour will include performances in both smaller and larger markets, such as Boston, Nashville, Philadelphia, Chicago, Dallas, Toronto, and more.
+The Happiness Begins tour will include performances in both small and large markets, such as Boston, Nashville, Philadelphia, Chicago, Dallas, Toronto and more.
 On August 29, the Jonas Brothers will perform at the iconic Madison Square Garden in New York City for the first time since 2008.

-The Jonas Brothers’ travels will conclude with a performance at the Hollywood Bowl in Los Angeles, California on October 20.
+The Jonas Brothers’ travels will conclude with a performance at the Hollywood Bowl in Los Angeles, California, on October 20.

 An American Airlines AAdvantage Mastercard pre-sale for tickets will begin on May 7 at 10 a.m.
 In addition, fans can now register for the Verified Fan pre-sale starting May 8 at 10 a.m.
 Tickets will be on sale to the general public on May 10 at 10 a.m.